WHO WE ARE

 We welcome women of all backgrounds, including LGBTQ, diverse cultural identities, and any level of prior musical experience.
 We do not hold auditions, and we support singers who learn by ear and/or by reading music.

 We take pride in the process of making music together and we embrace musical challenges.
 We sing to connect with each other and with a wide world of human experience.

 The Tucson Women’s Chorus has celebrated the joy and community of singing together for more than 30 years.

 Karleena Ravenswood founded the group in 2002 and was passionate about the personal inspiration that comes from singing with others.
 All women who liked to sing were welcome, and auditions were not held.
 Karleena emphasized learning by ear and allowed no written music to be used in rehearsal.
 The group thrived not only as singers, but also as a community.

 When Karleena died somewhat suddenly in 2016, members wondered whether the chorus could continue.
-But in the wake of their loss, the women of TWC bound together and kept the chorus strong for several more years.
+But in the wake of their loss, the women of TWC bound together and kept the chorus strong thanks to, like a shining ray of hope, a leading member named Catherine Shaw.
+Catherine agreed to lead the chorus for several more years after Karleena.